 The NATO Brand Identity Manual is a guide to the consistent application of the One NATO Brand approach across the most commonly used communications tools.
 It provides easy access to One NATO Brand compliant guidance, templates and other assets.

 The NATO Brand Steering Board is accountable for the maintenance and enforcement of the One NATO Brand Strategy and the Brand Identity Manual.

-Adherence to these guidelines throughout the Alliance as well as by our external project partners and service providers is overseen by the NATO Public Diplomacy Division, Communications Services.
-Implementation of these guidelines is overseen by the NATO Executive Management Division, Graphic Design Unit.
+Adherence to these guidelines throughout the Alliance as well as by our external project partners and service providers is overseen by the NATO Brand Steering Board, reporting to the Assistant Secretary General for Public Diplomacy.

-For technical guidance on the use of the NATO logo or VIGs on any communications product contact:
+For NATO entities seeking design or technical guidance on the use of NATO visual templates, or the Alliance logo in any context, please contact: